xaVNA T/R and two port

 A VNA (Vector Network Analyzer) allows you to measure the impedance of an arbitrary device (such as an antenna) across a wide range of frequencies, as well as the transmission coefficient (gain/loss and phase) of a two port device (such as an amplifier, filter, or isolator).

-It can do everything an antenna analyzer can do, but 10x better: it gives you phase information as well, and lets you see the exact complex impedance of an antenna, allowing you to easily design matching networks without tedious trial and error tuning.
+Compared to an antenna analyzer, it gives you phase information as well, and lets you see the exact complex impedance of an antenna, allowing you to easily design matching networks without tedious trial and error tuning.

 - Frequency range (guaranteed specs): 140MHz to 2.5GHz